-The following table illustrates the target short-term incentive payable to the NEOs under the STI plan and actual payouts earned for the financial year ended December 31, 2022.
+(2) Non-GAAP financial ratio.
+A non-GAAP financial ratio is not a standardized financial measure under the financial reporting framework used to prepare our financial statements and might not be comparable to similar financial measures used by other issuers.
+Refer to the Non-GAAP and other financial measures section of this Circular for definitions of these metrics and reconciliations to the most comparable IFRS measures.
+The following table illustrates the target short-term incentive payable to the NEOs under the STI plan and actual payouts earned for the financial year ended December 31, 2023.
 Target levels for all NEOs are set to be aligned with the market median of the Peer Group.

-NEO TARGET (1) ACTUAL INDIVIDUAL PAYOUT FACTOR AS A RESULT OF PERFORMANCE (2)
+NEO TARGET (1) FINANCIAL RESULTS FACTOR ACTUAL INDIVIDUAL PAYOUT FACTOR AS A RESULT OF PERFORMANCE (2)

-Éric Martel 125% 174%
+Éric Martel 130% 118% 153.4%

-Bart Demosky 90% 174%
+Bart Demosky 90% 118% 106.2%

-Peter Likoray (3) 60% 174%

-Paul Sislian 90% 174%
+Paul Sislian 90% 118% 106.2%

+David Murray 90% 118% 106.2%

-Daniel Brennan 75% 174%
+Daniel Brennan 75% 118% 88.5%

+Peter Likoray (3) 60% 118% 70.8%

-- (1) Expressed in each case as a percentage of base salary. - (2) Applies to base salary and STI target. - (3) Peter Likoray is also eligible to receive sales commissions under a sales incentive plan.
+(1) Expressed in each case as a percentage of base salary.

+(2) Applies to base salary.

+(3) Peter Likoray is also eligible to receive sales commissions under a sales incentive plan.